AmirulIzam/TestingServer/README.txt

 Hakuna Matata.
 It means no worries. yakan?
+Awak tipu ye